 This week I was lucky enough to sit down with the Headteacher of the fantastic Central Primary in Watford, John Mynott, and discuss all things Lesson Study.
-I explained to John how I felt Lesson Study had been fundamental to the development of my teaching practice and had been a key element in creating a culture of collaboration at the school I work.
+I explained to John how I felt Lesson Study had been fundamental to the development of my teaching practice and had been a key element in creating a culture of collaboration at the school I work at.
 John asked if had to choose one cycle of Lesson Study which was particularly memorable which would it be.

 One Lesson Study cycle which really stands out to me and one I often reflect back on was when the great Ban Har came into our school and acted as the ‘knowledgeable other’ in our interrogation of Singapore maths.
 This obviously was a unique situation – a once in a pedagogical life time experience – and has been the single greatest CPD I have ever been involved in.
 I explained to John that after the 3 day cycle came a feeling of energy and a personal buzz around teaching that up until that moment I had not felt in such a vivid way.
 I went on to say that the outcomes and professional learning from the Lesson Study are still shaping my practice to this day – I often frame what I teach and how I teach it in reference to my professional learning on that day.
 John then asked what have I done with these outcomes and who/ how I have shared them.

-Well immediately after the Lesson Study we (the research team) created a learning poster and shared the outcomes with our staff in a meeting and the learning has also had influence on the numerous Open Days we host across the year.
+Well immediately after the Lesson Study we (the research team) created a learning poster and shared the outcomes with our staff in a meeting and the learning has also had an influence on the numerous Open Days we host across the year.
 But the truth is I hadn’t really reflected in sufficient depth just how influential the learning from the 3 days had been.
 I always felt there was a sense that I knew at the time the outcomes of the learning were groundbreaking to my practice but I hadn’t yet fully understood the implications and how I could apply it to my own context going forward.

 So I’m writing this for a number of reasons: